chrnolte/places-conus/docs/methods/estimation/models.rst

 CONUS models
 ************

-CONUS models provide a interpretable understanding of the most important drivers of land value across the entire study area.
+CONUS models provide an interpretable understanding of the most important drivers of land value across the entire study area.
 All are fitted on the full :ref:`CONUS` wide sample of vacant land acquisitions (~1.3M sales) using :ref:`OLS <Linear regressions (OLS)>` estimators.

 Table of currently fitted models: